 This fly rod not only gives me the chance to nymph small areas easier but I have the option to use it for casting beyond tight nymphing areas.

-The quality on this fly rod is amazing, even down to the rod tube, alignment blank indicators, name tag insert, embossed fly pattern, extra rod tip blank and the beautiful designed reel seat.
+The quality on this fly rod is amazing, even down to the rod tube, alignment blank indicators, name tag insert, embossed fly pattern, extra rod tip blank, and the beautifully designed reel seat.

-Couldn't wait to get out on the water and give it a test trail.
+I couldn't wait to get out on the water and give it a test trail.
 It was an incredible 80 degrees in Jasper on Thursday so fly fishing was my top priority.
 With my 10 ft.
-Pelcian loaded and my 10 ft.
+Pelican loaded and my 10 ft.
 IM10, I started my bluegill quest on Walker County Lake.
 Everything was positive on this outing but the wind, which was horrendous at times even to point of water splashing into the boat.
-I had to cross the lake in white cap conditions.
-So glad I had the battery fully charge, which was not the case when I left the lake.
+I had to cross the lake in whitecap conditions.
+So glad I had the battery fully charged, which was not the case when I left the lake.

 Now to the rod review; the first thing I noticed was how easy it loaded the 3 wt.
 Orvis Clearwater Line paired with my Battenkill II reel.
 I was even more impressed with how fast the line straightened out on the water surface as I completed the cast.
-The medium fast taper action gave the right amount of bend action to make a small bluegill seem larger.
+The medium-fast taper action gave the right amount of bend action to make small bluegill seem larger.
 Yet it still has the power to handle much larger fish such as the spots on Smith Lake.
 I knew the extra length would give me a longer cast and it delivered.
-I will admit it took a little time getting use to the extra foot compared to my 7,8 and 9 ft. fly rods.
-By the end of the trip the fly rod and I bonded nicely after landing a bunch of bluegill for the afternoon.
+I will admit it took a little time to get used to the extra foot compared to my 7,8 and 9 ft. fly rods.
+By the end of the trip, the fly rod and I bonded nicely after landing a bunch of bluegill for the afternoon.

 Now the next test will be the Sipsey high sticking some of the pocket holes I like to fish there.